Miss Havisham’s Wedding

 The opera monologue gives the backstory to her tragic lonely existence, revealing a most unliberated woman who can’t “let go” of the betrayal.

-Dominick Argento (1927 – 2019) composed the opera in 1979 as a full evening which narrated the circumstances surrounding Miss Havisham’s death, requiring a cast of 19 named roles.
-In 1981 Argento revised it to create this one-act monodrama.
+Dominick Argento (1927 – 2019) composed Miss Havisham’s Fire in 1979 as a full evening which narrated the circumstances surrounding Miss Havisham’s death, requiring a cast of 19 named roles.
+In 1981 Argento revised it to create this monodrama.

 MISS HAVISHAM ∙ SARAH MINNS